ZRChao/adaANCOM/README.md

 We introduced adaANCOM for microbiome differential abundance analysis by incorporating phylengy.

-## Installation and load of the package
+## Installation and loading the package

 ```R
 devtools::install_github("ZRChao/adaANCOM")